Ahmzyjazzy/ilorin-navigator/README.md

 ## License

-This project does not include a license file.
-Add `LICENSE` to indicate how you want to permit reuse.
+This project is released under the MIT License — see the `LICENSE` file for details.